SHAKAR-AFZAL/sales-data-analysis-dashboard-excel/README.md

-# Cloud Computing Lab – Sales Data Analysis using Google Sheets
+# Sales Data Analysis using Google Sheets

 This project demonstrates how **Google Sheets can be used as a cloud-based data analysis platform** for performing **data cleaning, analysis, and visualization**.